 (9) How can a company receive a quote on having a website designed?

 Email me from the contact page, or use the contact Larry Gowdy page.
 Please include the information of how many pages that you want, how many photographs are to be placed on each page, what type of graphics might be needed, and as much additional information as possible.
-If you like the appearances of a website and would like to have your site share a similar layout, then please include in your email the URL address so that I can visit the site and better know what visual style that you are wanting.
+If you like the appearances of a website and would like to have your site share a similar layout, then please include in your email the URL address so that I can visit the site to better know what visual style that you are wanting.
 I will use the information to begin figuring the cost for your website design.
 Except for projects that include an on-going series of varied updates, I do not work with estimates; I quote a specific price and I do not vary from the contracted price.

 (10) What websites are examples of the work?